Curved Air: 2008 onwards

 Way was indisposed for their dates in October 2009 and Robert Norton (keyboards) and Paul Sax (violin) stood in for him.
 Sax had played on Sonja Kristina's 1991 album Songs from The Acid Folk and both Sax and Norton played on her 1995 album Harmonics of Love.
 "Robert Norton is exceptional – as is Paul Sax, a master violinist – one of the first entrants to the Yehudi Menuhin school – a passionate and brave performer very well qualified to step into Darryl's light ...
 Chris Harris is literally our root on bass and Kit Morgan the fire on guitar.
 Great chemistry and communication," Sonja Kristina commented.
 This lineup (Kristina, Pilkington-Miksa, Harris, Morgan, Sax and Norton) continued to gig as Curved Air until 2013.
 The band played at the London High Voltage Festival 2011 (23–24 July), alongside Spock's Beard, Jethro Tull, Dream Theater, and Queensrÿche, among others.

 In October 2013, Kirby Gregory returned to replace Kit Morgan on guitar.
 The new lineup (Kristina, Pilkington-Miksa, Harris, Gregory, Sax and Norton) initially played a couple of dates in the UK before recording a new studio album, North Star, released on 17 March 2014, supported by a 10-date tour from 1 March to 19 April with the Acoustic Strawbs and Martin Turner's Wishbone Ash.

 On 4 September 2015, Curved Air played a special concert at Under The Bridge, London, to mark the 45th Anniversary of the release of Air Conditioning.
 The album was played in full for the first time.
 The band was joined on stage by Darryl Way for "Vivaldi" and two other songs.
 Ian Eyre also played bass during "Back Street Luv".

 Kit Morgan returned to the band in November 2016, replacing Kirby Gregory, but left in August 2018 because of problems with his back, so former Purson guitarist George Hudson made his live debut with the band at The New Day Festival in Kent.
 Florian Pilkington-Miksa left in November 2017 and was replaced by Andy Tween.

 In 2019, Kirby Gregory returned on guitar in place of Hudson, and Grzegorz Gadziomski replaced Paul Sax on violin, both playing with the band at London's 100 Club on 17 October.
 The same line-up (Kristina, Harris, Gregory, Norton, Tween and Gadziomski) toured the UK in November 2025.

+A UK farewell tour planned for August and September 2026 ending in a gig at the Nene Valley Festival was postponed reportedly due to illness among members of the band.
+The entire tour dates were moved to August and September 2027 adding an extra appearance in Exeter.